-DCEFF is primarily a platform for showcasing the best new environmental films, with a strong preference for films completed after January 2018.
-While DCEFF does not exclude films with prior screenings, World, US, and DC Premiere submissions are strongly encouraged.
+DCEFF is primarily a platform for showcasing the best new environmental films.
+While the Festival does not exclude films with prior screenings, World, US, and DC Premiere submissions are strongly encouraged.

 DCEFF accepts unfinished films with a completion date of January 2023.

 DCEFF requires an online screener submitted through FilmFreeway for consideration.
 Passwords for private links must not expire before February 2024.

 Filmmakers will be contacted about selection status by mid February through FilmFreeway.

 Rights & Releases:

 -By entering a film for consideration to DCEFF, the submitter understands that they own or control the film's copyright and are duly authorized to submit the film to the DCEFF.